 In addition to financial benefits, Austria also provides an established system of parental leave regulations.
 Maternity leave starts eight weeks before the expected birth date and lasts for a further eight weeks afterwards (12 weeks in the case of multiple births or a caesarean birth).
 During this time pregnant workers are compensated at a level corresponding to their average earnings in the three last months before starting their leave.
 This compensation is funded by the Family Equalisation Fund (70%) and the health insurance fund (30%).
 Parental leave, during which time the parent is protected from termination of the employment contract, can be claimed until the day the child turns two.
 Parts of this leave can be left to be taken later, but without special protection against dismissal and notice.

-Since 2009 the costs for qualified childcare are deductable from the calculation basis for income tax up to the amount of €2,300 per year and per child up to the age of ten years.
+Since 2009, the costs for qualified childcare are deductible from the calculation basis for income tax up to the amount of €2,300 per year and per child up to the age of ten years.

 Besides legislative measures there are also a number of societal and awareness-raising measures designed to support mothers and fathers in their jobs.